clinical-meteor/material-ui/meta-publishing.md

 cd material-fhir-ui
 ```

 2. Sync Submodules to Latest
+If you are
 ```sh
 ? git submodule sync ?
 ? git init ?